Our Member Handbook has a section on member rights and responsibilities. In it, we ask that members treat you with respect and courtesy.

 Members have the right to request communications from you or us be sent to a separate location or other means.
 Accommodate reasonable requests, especially if the member states disclosure could endanger them.
 Requests for confidential communication do not require a member explanation.
 Keep a written copy of the request.

-The following information is in the Member Handbook at the following member website: uhccommunityplan.com.
+The following information is in the Member Handbook at the following member website: UHCCommunityPlan.com/Hi > Medicaid Plans > UnitedHealthcare Community Plan QUEST Integration Program > Member Resources.

 - Request information on advance directives.

-- Give and be treated with respect, dignity and privacy.
+- Be treated with respect, dignity and privacy.

 - Receive courtesy and prompt treatment.